instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-02.md

 categories: ["coding", "tutorial"]
 ---

+In part 1, we set up the basic infrastructure to support a new Lambda function on AWS; and n this part, we'll build a Lambda function, deploy it to AWS, and invoke it with some input.

 # Let's build an AWS Lambda in C#

-In part 1, we set up the basic infrastructure to support a new Lambda function on AWS.

-In this part, we'll build a Lambda function, deploy it to AWS, and invoke it with some input.

 ## Part 2: Building your Lambda